Constacyclic codes with best-known parameters: Some general constructions for constacyclic codes

 \section{Some general constructions for constacyclic codes}

-In this section, motivated by \cite{SLD} and generalizing the constructions in \cite{CW, LGLS, LWS, SL, SLD}, we propose a general construction for $q$-ary constacyclic codes.
-First we classify the $q$-cyclotomic cosets in $Z_{n,r}$ according to their sizes (that is, two cosets are in the same class if and only if they have the same size), and then we take the defining set $T$ as the union of the first half of cosets in each class.
+In this section, motivated by \cite{SLD} and generalizing the constructions in \cite{CW, LGLS, LWS, SL, SLD}, to construct a $q$-ary constacyclic code, we first classify the $q$-cyclotomic cosets in $Z_{n,r}$ according to their sizes, and then we take the defining set $T$ as the union of the first half of cyclotomic cosets in each class (sorted in ascending order by their coset leaders).

 Recall that $q$ is a prime power, $n$ is a positive integer with $\gcd(n,q)=1$, and $r \mid q-1$.